metio/terraform-provider-k8s/docs/data-sources/security_profiles_operator_x_k8s_io_selinux_profile_v1alpha2_manifest.md

 Optional:

-- `kind` (String) The Kind of the policy that this inherits from.
-Can be a SelinuxProfile object Or 'System' if an already installed policy will be used.
-The allowed 'System' policies are available in the SecurityProfilesOperatorDaemon instance.
+- `kind` (String) The Kind of the policy that this inherits from.Can be a SelinuxProfile object Or 'System' if an alreadyinstalled policy will be used.The allowed 'System' policies are available in theSecurityProfilesOperatorDaemon instance.